ArshaJosefsson/CheckWatt-ify/README.md

 Download main.py, pdf_generator.py and files and have them in the same directory.
 Some computers have to temporarily disable Microsoft Defender Antivirus to able to create this application.

-Create .exe with PyInstaller:
+Create .exe with PyInstaller through Terminal:
-- pip install pyinstaller
+- "pip install pyinstaller"
-- cd path_to_your_project_directory
+- "cd "path_to_your_project_directory"
-- pyinstaller --onefile --windowed --icon=solarchoice.ico main.py
+- "pyinstaller --onefile --windowed --icon=solarchoice.ico main.py"

 Some computers have to add CheckWatt-ify as an exception to their Microsoft Defender Antivirus to able to execute the application.